Postcard Writing Instructions

 Use these instructions to create a personalized message.
 Once you've crafted your message, show it to a PAF organizer for feedback.
 Then, repeat that message on each postcard during the shift, adding the voter’s name and address.
 While this guide suggests research-based messages, it’s equally important for you to speak in your own voice.

-Once you're logged in, find Menu > “Download a new list”, then “Enter a List Number”, and enter this number, separating the two parts into the two fields:
+Once you're logged in, find Menu > “Download a new list” > “Enter a List Number”, and enter the number below, separating the two parts into the two fields:

 List Number: 48739724-68454